Conference badges are an important networking tool – stop wasting money on badge designs that don’t work.

 Nice one, badge!

 But sadly, the average name badge at the average research conference isn’t winning any prizes.
-Names printed in minuscule type, badges positioned in such a way that you’re forced to stare surreptitiously at someone’s chest, badges that add no context to a familiar name.
+Instead of clear and helpful badges, we get names printed in minuscule type, badges positioned so that you’re forced to stare surreptitiously at someone’s chest, badges that add no context to a familiar name.

 The list of crimes against the average conference name badge goes on.
 And on.
 And on.